Russification of Ukraine: Moscophilia and Russophilia in the Austrian Empire

-A section of the Edict of Ems discussed the newspaper Slovo, published in the capital of then Austrian Galicia - Lviv.
+A section of the Edict of Ems discussed the newspaper Slovo, published in the then capital of Austrian Galicia - Lviv.
 According to the edict Russia was "to support the newspaper, Slovo, which is being published in Galicia with an orientation hostile to that of the Ukrainophiles, by providing it at least with a constant subsidy, however small, without which it could not continue to exist and would have to cease publications".
 The subsidy amounted to 2,000 gulden and was approved personally by Alexander II.
 Following Austria's Seven Weeks War with Prussia, the kingdom was transformed into a dual monarchy and the appointment of a Polish governor to rule Galicia was regarded by the Ruthenian elite as a betrayal.
 The Slovo newspaper promoted Russophilia and a turn away from the west.
 After the Seven Weeks War, the Russian ambassador to Austria, Ernst Shtakelberg, advised the foreign minister against partitioning Austria or for a media campaign in defence of the Ruthenians arguing they would drop in their hands thanks to Austria's toleration of Polonism.

 The movement was not received well, and many Russophile figures immigrated to the Russian Empire where they were welcomed.
 The government, however, preferred to keep them from the turbulent right-bank Ukraine and directed them to the northern Kholm Region where the last group of Greek Catholics in the Russian Empire remained.
 Russophile priests and seminarians who had been born Greek Catholic, but as part of their ideology as well as the larger salary, converted to Orthodoxy, settled amongst the remaining Uniates propagating imperial-Russian identity and forcing them to convert.
 In 1881, 143 of the 291 Orthodox priests in the area were former Greek Catholics who had converted due to the significantly higher salary than they had been receiving in Galicia, as well as other motives.

+Alexander III

+Alexander III of Russia followed his father's testament and continued oppressive anti-Ukrainian policies.
+His government limited the power of local authorities, reducing the autonomy of courts, city councils and zemstvos.
+The Ems Decree, although modified in 1881 in order to allow theatrical performances in Ukrainian language, would remain valid until 1905.
+The emergence of Ukrainian professional theatre under Marko Kropyvnytsky, which followed the partial relaxation of the language ban, soon caused a new wave of repression by authorities.
+In 1883 Alexander Drenteln, the Governor-General of Kyiv, banned Ukrainian plays in the region, and in 1884 Alexander III himself issued a decree prohibiting theatrical performances in Ukrainian in all "Little Russian" governorates.
+In the sphere of publishing, the printing of Ukrainian dictionaries was allowed, but original works of literature could only be printed in Russian orthography.
+In 1888 imperial authorities introduced a ban on the use of Ukrainian language in government institutions, and outlawed the baptism of children under Ukrainian names.